Castilleja integra: Subspecies

 The status of the subspecies of Castilleja integra is questionable.
 In 2023 only Castilleja integra var. gloriosa and the autonym Castilleja integra var. integra are still regarded as a legitimate by some botanists.
 The USDA Natural Resources Conservation Service PLANTS database (PLANTS) and NatureServe continue to list var. gloriosa as a legitimate subspecies, while POWO, WFO, and the Flora of North America regard it as part of the normal variation of the species.

 Names

-The species name, "integra", refers to the leaves being undivided or entire in botanical terminology.
-The species has a variety of common names including "orange paintbrush", "Southwestern paintbrush", "scarlet paintbrush", "grassland paintbrush", "broadbract paintbrush", "wholeleaf painted cup", and "wholeleaf paintbrush".
+The species name, integra, refers to the leaves being undivided or entire in botanical terminology.
+The species has a variety of common names including orange paintbrush, Southwestern paintbrush, scarlet paintbrush, grassland paintbrush, foothills paintbrush, broadbract paintbrush, wholeleaf painted cup, and wholeleaf paintbrush.

-An older common name is "painter's brush", recorded by Alice Eastwood in 1893.
-The Zuni people call Castilleja integra "Tsu'yaa'wa tsi'sinakĭa" in their own language, a compound word which means "hummingbird all sucking-food".
+An older common name is painter's brush, recorded by Alice Eastwood in 1893.
+The Zuni people call Castilleja integra Tsu'yaa'wa tsi'sinakĭa in their own language, a compound word which means "hummingbird all sucking-food".